d99kris/nchat/lib/tgchat/ext/td/example/README.md

 TDLib can be used also from NativeScript through the [JSON](https://github.com/tdlib/td#using-json) interface.
 See [nativescript-tglib](https://github.com/arpit2438735/nativescript-tglib) as an example of a NativeScript library for building Telegram clients.

+TDLib can also be used from React Native on iOS and Android.
+See [react-native-tdlib](https://github.com/vladlenskiy/react-native-tdlib) as an example of a React Native library for building Telegram clients.

 <a name="go"></a>
 ## Using TDLib in Go projects